danielharrell/open-eyes-lect-2017-18/Open.md

 understood?
 The difference between a door and an open door may be like the difference between Socrates and Socrates sitting.
-For only a philosopher, says Aristotle, would care about this difference.[^Socrates.]
-But the philosopher in all of us, then, can wonder about that difference.
+For only a philosopher, says Aristotle, would care about this difference.[^Socrates] But the philosopher in all of us, then, can wonder about that difference.
 We can wonder what it means to say "my door is always open"---even if asking this of a friend, who just